visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 These additions should make it easier to troubleshoot unexpected results, make sense of the query output, and pass important information through the query.
 Blueprint makes it simple to put all of this information into one file, and just as simple to read that information back out and/or visualize.

-One of the main reasons for adding the Conduit output was to make it far easier to troubleshot strange query results.
+One of the main reasons for adding the Conduit output was to make it far easier to troubleshoot strange query results.
 See the :ref:`Troubleshooting` section to learn what kinds of questions the Conduit output can be used to answer.

 Overview of Output